colyseus/schema/README.md

 | Updating x/y of 50 entities after initial state | 342 | 684 |
 | Updating x/y of 100 entities after initial state | 668 | 1529 |

+## Decoder implementations

+Decoders for each target language are located at [`/decoders/`](decoders).
+They have no third party dependencies.

 ## Why